McKlayne/WebAIM-Million/README.md

 reanalysis summary at https://webaim.org/projects/million/update

 ### Some of the primary initial questions for me are:
-- How do technologies align with accessibility features?
+- How do technologies align with accessibility features? - Answered
-- How do technologies align with certain error types?
+- How do technologies align with certain error types? - Answered
-- Are there patterns or correlations of certain feature or alert types to increased errors or error types?
+- Are there patterns or correlations of certain feature or alert types to increased errors or error types? - Answered
-- How can I better visualize the data to find other patterns or correlations to explore further?
+- How can I better visualize the data to find other patterns or correlations to explore further? - Answered
-- Are there patterns of change between the two datasets that I have overlooked?
+- Are there patterns of change between the two datasets that I have overlooked? - Next Semester

 ### Additional Questions:
 - Does one specific error cause any other errors to be more prevalent?